EliahKagan/weighted-intervals/README.md

   on that material, which I also found useful.
 - The authors/contributors of the dependencies listed above.

-(Please note, none of those people is responsible for bugs in this program or in its documentation.)
+(None of those people is responsible for bugs in this program or in its documentation.)